NAHJ's Adelante Leadership Academy

 The skills and assets you’ll be developing include technology proficiency, cultural competence, personal growth and networking, mentorship and peer feedback, visibility and recognition, and advocacy and change.

-The first phase will be led by Columbia faculty members and other industry leaders, and will teach participants hard skills from design thinking to negotiation.
-Each of the other phases will have a director and a roster of speakers and trainers, all experts in the topics we want to address.
-Also, each participant will have a hand-picked mentor.
-You can check out some of the names and short bios we’ve posted on the call; we’ll be announcing more.
+The first phase will be led by Columbia faculty members and other industry leaders, and will teach participants hard skills from leadership style to design thinking.
+Each of the other phases will focus on the specified topics taught by a roster of speakers and trainers, all leading experts in their field.
+Also, each participant will have a hand-picked mentor plus support from the News Product Alliance.

 Yes.
 Instructors may require readings and, in some cases, assignments.
-Additionally, during the course of the program, participants must develop their personal projects.
+Additionally, during the course of the program, participants must develop their leadership projects and launch them.
+The projects do not have to be completed by the end of the fellowship, but findings will be presented at the national conference in New Orleans.

 The program is tuition-free.
-In addition, you will receive full registration to the NAHJ Annual Conference in Chicago.
+In addition, you will receive full registration to the NAHJ Annual Conference in New Orleans.

-There are two, required in-person sessions planned in NYC and Chicago.
+There are two, required in-person sessions planned in NYC and New Orleans.
 Participants must cover their own travel expenses: flights, lodging, and meals.

-Each application is evaluated for alignment with our program’s ethos and the potential for mutual growth by the program’s advisory board and the NAHJ Program Manager.
-Applications are scored on a 20-point scale.
-Applicants are awarded a maximum of 5 points for each of the following categories:
+Each application is evaluated for alignment with our program’s ethos and the potential for mutual growth determined by the program’s advisory board and the NAHJ Program Manager.
+Applications are reviewed by the Advisory Board and rated.
+Applicants will be reviewed based on a rubric that includes the following categories:

 - Leadership Experience: What managerial and/or leadership experiences make you a strong candidate for this program?